-- 31.2.7 Information and documentation material to the complaint should be provided by the complainant and by the University while taking account of the privacy, confidentiality and reasonable interests of any relevant third parties.
-Unauthorised electronic recordings of previous meetings or events will not be admissible as evidence at the hearing. - 31.2.8 The University should provide a process for investigating a complaint and for reviewing the investigation and its outcome. - 31.2.9 The investigation of a complaint should normally commence within 10 working days of receipt of the complaint.
-All parties should be kept informed every 10 working days of the progress of the investigation. - 31.2.10 A complaint should only be raised by a third party in the case of a person under the age of 18, or where the complainant has provided written authority for a third party to act on his/her behalf. - 31.2.11 A formal record should be kept at each stage of consideration of the complaint specifying the details of the complaint, the nature of any investigation and the outcome including any actions taken.
-The complainant should be provided with a letter detailing the outcome. - 31.2.12 Where a complaint is upheld, the University should defray reasonable and proportionate incidental expenses necessarily incurred by the complainant in the process of pursuing the complaint. - 31.2.13 Where a complaint is upheld and there is evidence that the University's provision fell significantly below the standard which could reasonably have been expected, the University should provide reasonable and proportionate compensation. - 31.2.14 Where a complaint is upheld, the University should ensure that appropriate remedial action is taken. - 31.2.15 When the internal processes provided by the University have been completed, the complainant should be provided with a completion of procedures letter and details of the process of external review. - 31.2.16 The University is not under an obligation to investigate frivolous, vexatious or malicious complaints or complaints previously dealt with or to enter into further correspondence if a reasonable response has been provided.
+29.2.7 Information and documentation material to the complaint should be provided by the complainant and by the University while taking account of the privacy, confidentiality and reasonable interests of any relevant third parties.
+Unauthorised electronic recordings of previous meetings or events will not be admissible as evidence for the complaint.

+- 29.2.8 The University should provide a process for investigating a complaint and for reviewing the investigation and its outcome. - 29.2.9 The investigation of a complaint should normally commence within 10 working days of receipt of the complaint.
+As far as is practicable, all parties should be kept informed every 10 working days of the progress of the investigation. - 29.2.10 A complaint should only be raised by a third party in the case of a person under the age of 18, or where the complainant has provided written authority for a third party to act on his/her behalf. - 29.2.11 A formal record should be kept at each stage of consideration of the complaint specifying the details of the complaint, the nature of any investigation and the outcome including any actions taken.
+The complainant should be provided with a letter detailing the outcome. - 29.2.12 Where a complaint is upheld, the University should defray reasonable and proportionate incidental expenses necessarily incurred by the complainant in the process of pursuing the complaint. - 29.2.13 Where a complaint is upheld and there is evidence that the University's provision fell significantly below the standard which could reasonably have been expected, the University should provide reasonable and proportionate compensation. - 29.2.14 Where a complaint is upheld, the University should ensure that appropriate remedial action is taken. - 29.2.15 When the internal processes provided by the University have been completed, the complainant should be provided with a completion of procedures letter and details of the process of external review. - 29.2.16 The University reserves the right to suspend procedures of this Code if the complainant behaves inappropriately.
+In such cases the Clerk of Senate or his/her nominee shall suspend procedures and advise the complainant accordingly.
+If the complainant is a student, misconduct may be deemed to be in breach of the Code of Discipline and disciplinary proceedings invoked. - 29.2.17 The University is not under an obligation to investigate frivolous, vexatious or malicious complaints or complaints previously dealt with or to enter into further correspondence if a reasonable response has been provided.

-31.3 Definition of a Complaint
+29.3 Definition of a Complaint

-- 31.3.1 A complaint is defined as an expression of grievance or dissatisfaction to the effect that the University (which includes its employees and its students) has failed in its dealings with the complainant to meet either its own promised standards or standards that could reasonably be expected. - 31.3.2 If the complaint concerns an academic decision relating exclusively to the complainant, it is likely that the matter should be considered under the Code of Procedure for Appeals.
+- 29.3.1 A complaint is defined as an expression of grievance or dissatisfaction to the effect that the University (which includes its employees and its students) has failed in its dealings with the complainant to meet either its own promised standards or standards that could reasonably be expected. - 29.3.2 If the complaint concerns an academic decision relating exclusively to the complainant, it is likely that the matter should be considered under the Code of Procedure for Appeals.
 If the complaint concerns the quality of supervision or teaching which the complainant considers contributed to a failure to achieve a required academic standard, the matter is better considered under the Complaints Procedure.

-31.4 Who May Raise a Complaint and Within What Timescale
+29.4 Who May Raise a Complaint and Within What Timescale